wolfsblu/recipe-manager/README.md

 ## Introduction

-Go-Chef (name not final) is a self-hostable recipe manager written in Go (backend) and Svelte (frontend).
+Recipe Manager (name not final) does exactly what it says on the box, it is a self-hostable recipe manager written in Go (backend) and Svelte (frontend).
 The application requires no external dependencies when run as a docker container.
 It uses a SQLite database to store the recipes and the file system for storing media.

 ![Promotional screenshot](screenshots/promo.webp)